frconor-ebook/meditations/_posts/2025-09-26-the-holy-rosary.md

 "With one heart all these joined constantly in prayer, together with some women, including Mary the Mother of Jesus, and with his brothers" (Acts 1:14).

-We\'re told in the Acts of the Apostles how the Apostles were united in prayer to Our Lady.
-When we pray the Rosary, we\'re united in a special way to Our Lady.
+We're told in the Acts of the Apostles how the Apostles were united in prayer to Our Lady.
+When we pray the Rosary, we're united in a special way to Our Lady.

 A retired parliamentarian many years ago in another country told me how he would go three or four times a week to have lunch in Parliament House, together with his other colleagues, retired also.